jjmedinaariza/modelling_book/01-intro.Rmd

 You *don't need to install the software in the computers available in the clusters*, because it is already there.
 Beware though, the installation may vary a bit across different computer clusters in the University.
 This, on itself, is another good reason to use your own laptops -for it will provide you with a more stable environment.
 If you have not already, then please download and install R and R Studio onto your laptops.
 Otherwise use the cluster machines.

+If you are using a Mac it would be convenient that you use the most up to date version of OS or, at least one compatible with the most recent version of R. Read [this]() if you want to check how to do that...

 - click [here](https://www.youtube.com/watch?v=eD07NznguA4) for instructions using Windows or
 - [here](https://www.youtube.com/watch?v=cX532N_XLIs&list=PLqzoL9-eJTNDw71zWePXyHx3_cm_fMP8S) for instructions using a Mac.

+If you are a Linux user please let us know.

 ##Open up and explore RStudio